physicsbb/BookOfPhysics/_sources/CondensedMatter/MATRL204.md

 \left<\hat{L}^2\right> = \bra{\psi}\hat{L}^2\ket{\psi}= \left<\hat{L}_x^2\right>+ \left<\hat{L}_y^2\right>+\left<\hat{L}_z^2\right>
 $$

-Intuitively, we have specified previously that $hat{z}$ is the special direction, and we correlate this special direction to the direction along the magnetic dipole moment.
+Intuitively, we have specified previously that $\hat{z}$ is the special direction, and we correlate this special direction to the direction along the magnetic dipole moment.

 By more clever algebraic tricks, and since we know that the expectation value of each of the $\left<\hat{L}^2\right>\geq 0$, we can then incorporate what we have previously stated to say